ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

 ===========================================

-The power module is generally plugged into the default port on the flight controller (ie. Pixhawk).
+The power module is generally plugged into the default port on the autopilot (ie. Pixhawk).
 If you wish to change where the power module is plugged into the controller, the pins used can be modified using the ``BATT_VOLT_PIN`` and ``BATT_CURR_PIN`` parameters.